alexstorer/iqss-text-organizer/README.md

 iqss-text-organizer
 ===================

 A simple python-based command line tool designed to make organizing data for textual analysis easy and scalable.
+Creates a SQL database to which documents can be uploaded.
+THe user can select documents on 1) metadata or 2) ngrams contained within the document.
+Selected documents can be exported in their original format or as a TDM (TDM functionality not yet supported).

 SETUP
 ----------